14wkinnersley/WellsFLIX-Status/content/default/issues/2021-04-04-isp-outage.md

 ---
 Initial Incident Summary: WellsFLIX was in an Outage due to an issue with the Internet Service Provider (ISP).

-Status: The ISP (XMission) found their DHCP server was unavailable and restored services.
+Status: The ISP (XMission) found their DHCP server was unavailable; and after investigation it was found to be caused by a resource conflict between the two virtual machines.
+Technicians were able to remediate the conflict, restoring services.
 WellsFLIX has confirmed that all services have been restored.